davidchesnut/sp-general-docs/docs/how-to-use-the-content-enrichment-web-service-callout-for-sharepoint-server.md

 ---
-title: How to: Use the Content Enrichment web service callout for SharePoint Server ms.prod: SHAREPOINT ms.assetid: d4e44498-9a3d-4f2f-b5ba-6ebef9971dcb
+title: How to Use the Content Enrichment web service callout for SharePoint Server ms.prod: SHAREPOINT ms.assetid: d4e44498-9a3d-4f2f-b5ba-6ebef9971dcb
 ---